Computer vision

 Previewed Reality - Near-future perception system -

-This research develops a near-future perception system named "Previewed Reality".
+This research develops a near-future perception system named "Previewed Reality."
 The system consists of an informationally structured environment (ISE), an immersive VR display, a stereo camera, an optical tracking system, and a dynamic simulator.
-In an ISE, a number of sensors are embedded, and information such as the position of furniture, objects, humans, and robots, is sensed and stored in a database.
+In an ISE, numerous sensors are embedded to sense and store information about the position of furniture, objects, humans, and robots in a database.
 The position and orientation of the immersive VR display are also tracked by an optical tracking system.
-Therefore, we can forecast the next possible events using a dynamic simulator and synthesize virtual images of what users will see in the near future from their own viewpoint.
-The synthesized images, overlaid on a real scene by using augmented reality technology, are presented to the user.
-The proposed system can allow a human and a robot to coexist more safely by showing possible hazardous situations to the human intuitively in advance.
+Consequently, the system can forecast the next possible events using a dynamic simulator and synthesize virtual images of what users will see in the near future from their own viewpoint.
+These synthesized images, overlaid on a real scene using augmented reality technology, are presented to the user.
+The proposed system can allow humans and robots to coexist more safely by intuitively showing possible hazardous situations to the human in advance.

 Previewed Reality Previewed Reality